YesImActuallyE/MoonSnail-Development/index.md

 ### What can i do?

 MEE69 has a fairly limited array of commands so far but i plan to keep adding and improving the commands for the foreseeable future.
 The bots prefix is '%' and at the moment, cannot be changed.
+To invite the bot to your server [click here](https://discordapp.com/oauth2/authorize?client_id=750674353758142555&permissions=8&scope=bot) and authorise its permissions.

 ### Here are my commands: